And greetings to you, music lovers and thrill seekers.

 Okay, look, I understand everybody wants to think that they're cool and normal.

-Walk what are they doing?
+What are they doing?

 I'm not arguing with you.

-I just want to understand, and the best way I can understand if you give me an example of tax money somehow being transferred to gay couples for their support.
+I just want to understand, and the best way I can understand, if you give me an example of tax money somehow being transferred to gay couples for their support.

 And the government is now providing them with benefits, the same as heterosexual couples.

-Oh, you mean like in uh gay marriage?
+Oh, you mean like in gay marriage?

 You think gay marriage is about acquiring health benefits and other benefits?